 In the view of the Working Group, a UDRP or URS panelist’s/panel’s finding that the use and registration of the domain name in question is of such a nature as to suggest to the public that a connection exists between the IGO concerned and the registrant, or that such use and registration is likely of such a nature as to mislead the public as to the existence of a connection between the respondent-registrant and the IGO in question, should be considered as indicative of bad faith.

-Recommendation #4: In relation to the issue of jurisdictional immunity, which IGOs may claim successfully in certain circumstances (but not INGOs), the Working Group recommends that: (a) no change be made to the Mutual Jurisdiction clause of the UDRP and URS; (b) the Policy Guidance document initially described in Recommendation #2 (above) also include a section that outlines the various procedural filing options available to IGOs, e.g. they have the ability to elect to have a complaint filed under the UDRP and/or URS on their behalf by an assignee, agent or licensee; such that (c) claims of jurisdictional immunity made by an IGO in respect of a particular jurisdiction will fall to be determined by the applicable laws of that jurisdiction.
+Recommendation #4: In relation to the issue of jurisdictional immunity, which IGOs (but not INGOs), may claim successfully in certain circumstances the Working Group recommends that: (a) no change be made to the Mutual Jurisdiction clause of the UDRP and URS; (b) the Policy Guidance document initially described in Recommendation #2 (above) also include a section that outlines the various procedural filing options available to IGOs, e.g. they have the ability to elect to have a complaint filed under the UDRP and/or URS on their behalf by an assignee, agent or licensee; such that (c) claims of jurisdictional immunity made by an IGO in respect of a particular jurisdiction will fall to be determined by the applicable laws of that jurisdiction.
 Where an IGO succeeds in asserting its claim of jurisdictional immunity in a court of mutual jurisdiction, the Working Group recommends that in that case:

-Option 1 - the decision rendered against the registrant in the predecessor UDRP or URS shall be vitiated or
+Option 1 - the decision rendered against the registrant in the predecessor UDRP or URS shall be vitiated, or

 Option 2 – the decision rendered against the registrant in the predecessor UDRP or URS may be brought before the [name of arbitration entity] for de novo review and determination.